-A) All students must complete the DVD /self-assessment assignment in the course to achieve a passing grade.
+- A) All students must complete the DVD /self assessment assignment in the course to achieve a passing grade. - B) All students must demonstrate a C level grade with respect to the DVD assignment to demonstrate essential course outcomes in order to achieve a passing grade in the course overall.